validator-network/cosmoshub-proposals/issuance-proposal.md

 Further to this, a natural way to extend the SDK would be as a `x/issuance` module.
 Tokens issued by this module will be first class citizens and transferable via IBC.

-## Implementation
-The development effort should be undertaken by one of the entities in the following, prioritized order
-* Tendermint, Inc.
-* 3rd party development team under a grant from the Interchain Foundation
-* 3rd party development team financed by crowdfunding among the network participants

 ## Motivation
 e-money.com has an immediate ambition to issue fungible tokens backed by fiat currencies in the Cosmos Network.
 The longer term goal is to launch a separate zone, but pending the arrival of IBC we expect that significant value can be created for the network by issuing directly on the Cosmos Hub.